**** NEW For 2022! ****

-The Advanced Marketing Strategy case involves a pair of student participants who will be presented with a marketing related challenge (case).
-The case and evaluation are like the Marketing case; however, the Advanced Marketing Strategy case allows for more preparation time and the marketing challenges are more complex.
-The intent of the case is to challenge students to think creatively and strategically.
-It is assumed that the students have received a briefing (in the form of a case study) one week prior to the meeting.
-As a judge in this event, your job is to assume the role of the client described in the case scenario and evaluate how effectively each team presents their recommendation.
+The Advanced Marketing Strategy case presents a team of two student participants with a marketing-related challenge.
+While the case and evaluation are similar to the Marketing Case, the Advanced Marketing Strategy Case allows for more preparation time, and the marketing challenge is more complex.
+The intent of the case is to challenge students to think both creatively and strategically.
+Students will receive their briefing (the case study) one week prior to the meeting with the client (OCMC competition).
+The judges for this event will assume the role of the client in the case study scenario, and will evaluate how well each student team solves the challenge and presents its recommendations.

 The Case Scenario